Juniper/terraform-apstra-examples/README.md

 ### Plan

 As a next step, type "terraform plan" from the same directory as the configs.

-Terraform will reach out to the apstra, compute the difference between what is already there and what hte configs ask for.
+Terraform will reach out to the Apstra instance, compute the difference between the existing running state and the updated configs, and output the result.

 ```
 % terraform plan